Hedgerow and Grass Margin Stewardship Program

 The Grass Margin Stewardship Program supports the planting of grass and broad-leaved plants along farm field margins.
 The program offers a $400/acre to encourage grass margin plantings.
 These margins are beneficial to both wildlife and farming because they:

 - Provide habitat for small mammals, which are in turn preyed upon by raptors and wading birds

 - Provide refuges for beneficial insects, like predatory Carabidae beetles

 - Reduce the need for ditch cleaning by trapping sediment before it can run off of the field

-- Act as a buffer between organically-certified crop fields
+- Act as a buffer between conventional and organically-certified crop fields

 Importance of Hedgerows and Grass Margins

 Biodiversity and agriculture are inextricably linked.
 Biodiversity is the basis of agriculture.
 Agriculture can also contribute to the conservation and sustainable use of biodiversity.
 Some specific examples of how biodiversity supports agriculture include crop pollination, pest control, disease regulation, soil fertility, nutrient cycling, and mitigation of soil erosion.
 Biodiversity can be seen as an insurance policy against abrupt changes and alterations to an agricultural system.
 The greater the biological diversity the more resilient the system.